 Illegal logging sites seen during aerial reconnaissance in the Karen Blixen Camp Trust helicopter.

 During aerial patrols conducted in January with Kenya Wildlife Service (KWS) using the Karen Blixen Camp Trust 5Y-MEP helicopter in Shimba Hills National Reserve, there was evidence that poaching is still an issue in this part of Kenya and reiterates the need to start a rapid response team in that area.
-The Shimba elephants were badly affected by poaching in the last decade and little is known about their current distribution and range, which is why MEP deployed two collars in January in the area; one on a female elephant and the other on a male (pictured left).
-These two collars will help give us an idea as to where these elephants are travelling and how they are using the ecosystem.
+The Shimba elephants were badly affected by poaching in the last decade and little is known about their current distribution and range, which is why at the request of KWS, MEP deployed two collars in January in the area; one on a female elephant and the other on a male (pictured left).
+These two collars will help give MEP and KWS an idea as to where these elephants are traveling and how they are using the ecosystem.
 The collaring operation and all subsequent monitoring of these two elephants was done in collaboration with the Kenya Wildlife Service and supported by generous MEP donors.

-Dr. Jake Wall in Shimba Hills collaring the female candidate in early January.
+Dr. Jake Wall and KWS Veterinarian Dr. Michael Njoroge in Shimba Hills collaring the female candidate in early January.

 So far evidence suggests that a permanent rapid response unit is needed in this area deploying the MEP Method of protecting wildlife, communities and habitat.
 While we gather the necessary movement data from Gina and Dicki, we will continue to garner support for establishing this MEP ranger team and possibly collar more elephants in this threatened area.